overshard/timestrap/README.md

     source .venv/bin/activate
     pip install -r requirements/development.txt

 ### Ubuntu

 You can install everything you need from apt.
+A note about node on Ubuntu, it installs to `/usr/bin/nodejs` and every node project checks `/usr/bin/node` so we have to create a link between the two.

-    sudo apt install build-essential python-dev virtualenv python-pip
+    sudo apt install build-essential python-dev virtualenv python-pip npm sudo npm install -g yarn
+    sudo ln -s /usr/bin/nodejs /usr/bin/node

 ## Testing